jaimiles23/Multiplication-Medley/README.md

 # Multiplication Medley
 Multiplication Medley is an educational Alexa skill that helps users practice their times tables.
-Users create a profile and practice their multiplication tables in Free Play or play Survival Mode or Speed Challenge.
+Users create a profile and practice their multiplication tables in Free Play, or play Survival Mode or Speed Challenge.
 After sufficient data is collected, the skill designs a Custom Practice for the user to improve their times tables.

 [Link to Multiplication Medley in Amazon Marketplace.](https://www.amazon.com/jaimiles23-Multiplication-Medley/dp/B0899VVC7M/ref=sr_1_1?dchild=1&keywords=multiplication+medley&qid=1592459984&s=digital-skills&sr=1-1)